 Ruby Falls

 A weeping variety.
 A lovely compact redbud tree with a weeping canopy that is perfect for a smaller-sized landscape.
 An excellent specimen plant with clusters of lavender-red, sweet pea-like blooms in early spring.
 Small, semi-glossy, heart-shaped leaves turn yellow in fall.
-Reaches roughly 8’ x 6’ in size.
+Reaches roughly 8-feet tall by 6-feet wide in size.

 Zig Zag

+An upright variety.
 A spectacular display of the geometry found in nature.
 Branches grow in a striking zig-zag pattern providing interest year-round.
 In early spring, magenta buds form on the bare branches and bark, opening to deep fuchsia.
 Bright green heart-shaped leaves follow, turning an attractive orange in fall.
-Deciduous.
+Reaches roughly 20-feet tall by 20-feet wide in size.